 Health and Welfare Problems due to Conformation

-- Gastric dilation and volvulus (GDV) (Bloat/Torsion) (the stomach fills with air and rotates causing vomiting and pain – urgent veterinary treatment is needed) Associated with deep chested breeds.
+- Gastric dilation and volvulus (GDV) (Bloat/Torsion) Associated with deep chested breeds.

 - Sodium pentothal anaesthetic sensitivity (common in Greyhounds)

 Ask the breeder about the medical history of the parents, grandparents and great grandparents.
 Consider carefully whether to purchase a puppy if some of these or other diseases are in the family line.

 Ask about the breeder’s policy in cases of serious genetic diseases occurring to your puppy in later life.
 Good breeders will request to be informed of such events in order to improve future breeding decisions.